 While studying Law he joined Pakistan Military Academy and was commissioned in the year 1965.
 He was posted to 4 East Bengal Regiment in 1967 and thereafter to 8 East Bengal Regiment on 24 Sept.
 1970.

-During the turbulent period of early 1971 Capt.
-Oli Ahmad along with Lt.
-Col. M. R. Chowdhury and Maj.
-Ziaur Rahman planned to revolt & took preparations in the event of Pakistan Military crackdown.
+During the turbulent period of early 1971 Captain Oli Ahmad along with Lieutenant colonel M. R. Chowdhury and Major Ziaur Rahman planned to revolt & took preparations in the event of Pakistan Military crackdown.
 On 25th March 1971, at mid night Capt.
 Oli Ahmad was the first officer to revolt against Pakistan occupational Army after hearing that, Pakistan Army started massacre at Dhaka.
-He immediately organised 8 E Bengal for fighting against them under the leadership of Major Ziaur Rahman, Second-in-Command of the battalion.
+He immediately organised 8 East Bengal Regiment for fighting against them under the leadership of Major Ziaur Rahman, Second-in-Command of the battalion.
 Infact Capt.
 Oli laid the foundation of Bangladesh Army through his revolution on that crucial night.
 Capt.
-Oli Ahmad was the first Quarter Master of the Regiment located at Sholoshahar, Chittagong and Maj.
+Oli Ahmad was the first Quarter Master of Newly raised 8 East Bengal Regiment located at Sholoshahar, Chattogram and Maj.
 Ziaur Rahman was the Second-in-command.
 Lt.
 Col. M. R. Chowdhury was the chief instructor of East Bengal Regimental Centre at Chattogram Cantonment and was the Commanding Officer of Capt.
 Oli at 4 East Bengal Regiment.

 Subsequently in the ensuing period, Capt.
 Oli was appointed Sub-Sector Commander of Chittagong area in the month of April 1971.
 He was given the responsibility to fight and defend the area from Feni River to Karerhat of Chittagong and was the first sub-sector commander of liberation forces.
 He fought gallantly in the famous battles of Kalurghat, Mirsarai, Mastannagar, Karerhat, Tolatali, Haku, Chikanchara under Chittagong District, Ramgar under Khagrachari District and Belunia under Noakhali District.